-Operation with the dampers left open can cause excess smoke.
-The appliance must not be operated with air controls, appliance dampers or the door left open except as directed in the instructions.
+Operation with the air control or appliance dampers open can cause excess smoke.
+The appliance must not be operated with air controls, appliance dampers or door left open except as directed in the instructions.

 Operation with the door left open can cause excess smoke.
-The appliance must not be operated with air controls, appliance dampers or the door left open except as directed in the instructions.
+The appliance must not be operated with the appliance door left open except as directed in the instructions.